twitter-archive/kestrel/docs/journal_format.md

   Used by read-behind for state in rewriting the journal file.
 If not in read-behind, this really marks the end of this journal file and time to move to the next one.

+## Multiple journal files

+The latest journal file for a queue is named simply `(name)` with no dots in it.
+For example, the latest journal file for queue "cars" is named `cars`.

+As the journal is rotated, the current timestamp is appended.
+A rotated journal for cars might be named `cars.904`.
+When recovering the journals on restart, kestrel replays all the rolled journal files in timestamp order (earliest first), and then the non-timestamped file last (if it exists).
+They are treated exactly the same as if they were chunks of a larger, contiguous file.

+Journals with `~~` in their filename are temporary.
+If found on restart, they can be ignored.

+If previous rolled journal files are packed together, the state will initially be written into a temporary file, and then renamed to end with `.(timestamp).pack`.
+The timestamp means that any rolled journal with timestamp less than or equal to the pack-file timestamp is now dead and should be deleted.
+For example, if `cars.950.pack` exists, then `cars.904` and `cars.950` should be ignored and deleted, but `cars.951` is still valid.
+Normally, if it doesn't crash, the packing process will delete these older files after creating the pack file.
+Then it will rename the pack file to remove the ".pack" extension.